zerochaos/zerochaos.github.io/_pages/about.md

 permalink: /about/
 ---

-Articles, thoughts and answers about technology and business by [Jasraj Dey](mailto:zerochaoshq@gmail.com)
+[ZeroChaos](https://zerochaos.github.com) is a collection of articles, thoughts and answers about technology, business and strategy by [Jasraj Dey](mailto:zerochaoshq@gmail.com).

 Email: [zerochaoshq@gmail.com](mailto:zerochaoshq@gmail.com)